simebuscas/issueTracker/README.md

 3. The ng-bootstrap pagination component
 Pages may be traversed using the pagination component.

+## Requirements

+`node.js`
+`angular7`
+Follow the steps in [Angular](https://angular.io/guide/quickstarti) to install both requierements.

 ## Development server

-Run `ng serve` for a dev server.
+From the root directory *issueTracker* run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help